 The Policy Board and Technical Committee meet jointly on the second Thursday of each month at 10:00 a.m. in the Third Floor Board Room at the INRCOG Center, 229 East Park Avenue, Waterloo, IA 50703.
 All MPO meetings are open to the public.
 The INRCOG Center is an accessible facility and located on a MET Transit fixed route.
 Meeting notices are distributed to the public through local media sources and the INRCOG website seven days prior to the meeting.
 The meeting agenda is posted to the outside of the INRCOG Center at least 24 hours prior to the meeting.
-Any person with special communication or accommodation needs (i.e., sight, reading, or language barriers, request for online or phone participation, etc.) can contact the MPO (minimum 48 hours prior to the meeting) and arrangements will be made.
+Any person with sight, reading, or language barriers can contact the MPO (minimum 48 hours prior to the meeting) and arrangements will be made for accommodation.
 Upon request, the MPO will provide courtesy transportation to and from public hearings.